HarvielArcilla/Baybayin-model-for-16px/README.md

 allowed the project to be trained on a relatively small datasets.
 I plan on producing more model for various underepresented languages around the world, provided I find people qualified to replicate them.
 I also plan a higher resolution version, once I can compile enough images to make it feasible.

+Models such as this are extremely time intensive.
+They require lots of data collection and are difficult to do on a large scale.
+If you would like to contribute to a project like this or feel have ideas for futures projects please reach out.